 - Flight of ideas

 - Verbalizing feelings of inexplicable guilt

 - Suicidal ideation

 If these are symptoms that you have noticed your loved one experiencing, it is probably time to step in and guide them towards getting the help that he or she needs.
 Depending on the symptoms that are presently prominent (manic or depressive), it may be difficult to get your loved one to understand why you believe that he or she would benefit from mental health treatment.
 Regardless of how he or she reacts, it is imperative that you remain firm, yet empathetic, while voicing your concerns.
-Here are some things to remember when confronting your loved one about his or her need for help:
+The staff at our hospital in Columbus have some tips to remember when confronting your loved one about his or her need for help:

 - Refrain from lecturing and instead use “I” statements to express how you are feeling rather than making your loved one feel as though you are judging him or her